Funding growth, expansion, or other working capital requirements are always something business owners think about.

 Pay on time

 Late payments on your bills can impact your credit score.
-It’s best practice to pay bills on time not only to improve your credit score but to maintain good relationships with your suppliers.
+It’s best practice to pay bills on time to improve your credit score and maintain good relationships with your suppliers.

 ATO debt can impact your business credit score.
-The ATO has the discretion to report businesses that owe more than $10,000 in ATO payments and have a debt that is more than 90 days overdue.
+The ATO can report businesses that owe more than $10,000 in ATO payments and have a debt that is over 90 days overdue.

 Work with vendors and suppliers – communicate effectively and build a good reputation.

-Think about it – if you avoid using credit altogether then financial institutions have nothing to assess your business on.
-Use credit, but use it effectively, efficiently and pay it back on time.
+Think about it – financial institutions have nothing to assess your business on if you avoid using credit altogether.
+Use credit effectively and efficiently and pay it back on time.

-Checking your credit report can ensure you know what your score is and also allows you to see what factors are affecting it.
+Checking your credit report can ensure you know your score and allow you to see what factors are affecting it.

-A business credit score is used by financial institutions (and on some occasions potential suppliers) to determine your creditworthiness.
-Whether you are applying for a business loan, or other banking facilities, having a good credit score may help you to 1) secure the lending facility, and 2) receive good payments terms and rates – reducing the cost of borrowing.
+Financial institutions (and, on some occasions, potential suppliers) use a business credit score to determine your creditworthiness.
+Whether you are applying for a business loan or other banking facilities, having a good credit score may help you to 1) secure the lending facility and 2) receive good payment terms and rates – reducing the cost of borrowing.